Visiting a needle exchange

 Where can I find a needle exchange?

-Needle exchanges are usually in drug and alcohol services.
+Needle exchanges (also known as needle and syringe programmes) are usually in drug and alcohol services.
 Other places like pharmacies and hostels sometimes give out equipment as well.

 You can get new equipment wherever you see this sign: